ikarus-project/ikarus/docs/website/01_framework/grids.md

 It is important to note that the grid only provides geometric information and their relationship to their neighbors.
-Even though geometry is typically constructed by some ansatz functions, grids do not provide this information to the user because some global bases provide ansatz functions for the soultion fields.
+Even though geometry is typically constructed by some ansatz functions, grids do not provide this information to the user because some global bases provide ansatz functions for the solution fields.
 Thus, the user can choose if the problem should be formulated using the iso-parametric concept, i.e., the same ansatz functions for geometry and solution fields, or if the ansatz functions for the solution should be independent.
 The basis defined by Dune is directly used here.
 Thus, they use the same interface.
 For details, see[@sander2020dune] Chapter 10.